0xEmilio/PaymentsWebhookMinter/README.md

    node webhook.js
    ```
 3. Expose the local server to the internet:

+   tip: You can use [ngrok](https://ngrok.com/) for locally testing webhooks, enabling it on port 3000 is seen below.

    ```bash
    ngrok http 3000
    ```

 ### Crossmint Setup
-1. Create a new collection.
+1. Create or import a new collection using the Crossmint developer console.
-2. Set up webhooks in the Crossmint console, using the `/webhook` path.
+2. Set up webhooks in the Crossmint console, using the `<path>/webhook` path.
+You will need to listen to `purchase.succeeded`

 ### Blockchain Configuration
 1. Update the `.env` file with your private key and `sha256`.
+2. Update the associated <constract:ABI> mappings in `blockchain.js`

 ## Considerations
 1. **Wallet Address**: We mint to the `walletAddress` specified in the webhook.
 Custodial users might face issues exporting tokens.